Bodies of 3 youths retrieved from Yamuna in Delhi | Law-Order

 - India

-Four people aged between 14 and 20 years had come from Loni to take bath in the river at Sonia Pushta on Thursday, Deputy Commissioner of Police (north) Sagar Singh Kalsi said.
+The three were part of a group of four people who had come from Loni in Uttar Pradesh to take a bath in the river at Sonia Pushta on Thursday, Deputy Commissioner of Police (north) Sagar Singh Kalsi said.

 When they did not reach home in the evening, their families informed the police, he said.